-- a.
-Court Assignment of the State Public Defender - 1.
-Unless a Court is aware of a conflict for the State Public Defender or any other reason specified in this Plan why the State Public Defender should not be appointed as counsel, the Court must first appoint the State Public Defender to represent an eligible indigent person. - 2.
-The assignment to a case of a specific attorney, or attorneys, working for the State Public Defender rests solely within the discretion of the State Public Defender. - b.
-Assignment of Private Attorney - 1.
-If the State Public Defender cannot be appointed, the Court shall notify the indigent defense coordinator. - 2.
-The indigent defense coordinator shall assign the next private attorney on the DIDS list, unless the indigent defense coordinator is aware of a conflict or any other reason why a specific private attorney should not be assigned as counsel. - 3.
-The indigent defense coordinator must assign the next private attorney on the list in the following order: - i.
-Private attorneys having an office in Storey County. - ii.
-Private attorneys having an office in Churchill, Douglas, Lyon, Storey, or Washoe Counties. - iii.
-Private attorneys having offices in other counties are deemed to be too remote to Storey County to provide effective assistance of counsel. - c.
+a.
+Assignment of the CCPD

+- 1. Unless a Court is aware of a conflict for the CCPD or any other reason specified in this Plan why the CCPD should not be appointed as counsel, the Court must first appoint the CCPD to represent an eligible indigent person. - 2.
+The assignment to a case of a specific attorney, or attorneys, working for the CCPD rests solely within the discretion of the CCPD. - b.
+Assignment of Conflict Counsel - 1.
+If the CCPD cannot be appointed, the Court shall notify the indigent defense coordinator. - 2.
+The indigent defense coordinator must assign a conflict counsel to represent an eligible indigent person. - c.
 Appointment of Counsel When No DIDS Qualified Counsel is Available.

-If the indigent defense coordinator is unable to assign a private attorney to represent an indigent person, the indigent defense coordinator must notify DIDS and the Court of the failure to assign counsel. - d.
+If the indigent defense coordinator is unable to assign a private attorney to represent an indigent person, the indigent defense coordinator must notify the Court of the situation and request the court to continue any hearings which cannot be covered timely.

+- d.
 General Procedures for the Assignment of Counsel - 1.
 Counsel assigned for co-defendants may not be from the same law firm. - 2.
 The indigent defense coordinator may assign counsel that has been previously appointed for an indigent defendant in a different action for the indigent person if it would be in the indigent person's best interests to have the same counsel and would facilitate the indigent person's defense. - 3.
 Counsel must comply with section 13(d) in order to be assigned as counsel for an indigent person.
-Counsel who refuses to comply with section 13(d) will be deemed ineligible to be assigned as indigent defense counsel in Storey County.

-- 4. The indigent defense coordinator must use his or her best efforts to fairly rotate the assignment of private attorneys on any legitimate basis, taking into consideration conflicts, workloads, availability, qualifications, interest, track record of responsiveness and dependability in accepting assignments, feedback from clients, feedback from Storey County officials. - 5.
-An assigned or appointed counsel must conduct a conflict check to determine whether any conflict of interest exists which would prevent his or her representation of the indigent person.
-If a conflict is determined to exist, counsel must notify the Court (for the State Public Defender) or the indigent defense coordinator (for private attorneys).
-Counsel must conduct the conflict checks and notify the indigent defense coordinator within 1 day of being assigned or appointed. - 6.
+Counsel who refuses to comply with section 13(d) will be deemed ineligible to be assigned as indigent defense counsel in Storey County. - 4.
+The indigent defense coordinator must use his or her best efforts to fairly rotate the assignment of counsel among conflict counsel on any legitimate basis, taking into consideration conflicts, workloads, availability, qualifications, interest, track record of responsiveness and dependability in accepting assignments, feedback from clients, feedback from Storey County officials. - 5.
+An assigned counsel must conduct a conflict check within a reasonable amount of time after being assigned to determine whether any conflict of interest exists which would prevent his or her representation of the indigent person.
+If a conflict is determined to exist, counsel must notify the indigent defense coordinator. - 6.
 The judges of the Courts will have no input regarding the assignment of counsel by the indigent defense coordinator in a particular case. - e.
 Court Appointment of Counsel - 1.
-When the indigent defense coordinator assigns counsel to the case, the indigent defense coordinator will notify the Court of the assigned counsel. - 2.
-The assigned attorney must file a notice of appearance indicating that he has been assigned to the case. - 3.
+When the indigent defense coordinator assigns counsel to the case, the indigent defense coordinator will notify the Court of the assigned counsel and make sure the appropriate paperwork is provided to the court. - 2.
 The Court may enter an order appointing the assigned counsel to represent the indigent person, according to its rules and procedure.